(photo from article - click here)

 No, you should not eat your Placenta - Here's why

 In almost all mammals, the placenta - the organ that develops in pregnancy to provide oxygen and nutrients to the baby and remove waste products - is eaten by the mother immediately after giving birth.
 Humans and aquatic mammals are the only exceptions but the number of women choosing to eat their placenta has increased over the past decade.
 Read More

-Sleep training improves infant sleep problems
+Sleep Training improves infant Sleep Problems

-This Gem from Goodfellow Director Dr Bruce Arroll discusses Alberta Tools for Practice notes that suggest that sleep training introduced at 6 months of age improves infant sleep problems and maternal mood - Read More.
+This Gem from Goodfellow Director Dr Bruce Arroll discusses Alberta Tools for Practice notes that suggest that sleep training introduced at 6 months of age improves infant sleep problems and maternal mood - Read More

-If you are a health professional you can subscribe to receive such Gems via email Here
+If you are a health professional you can subscribe to receive such Gems via email here

 What to expect from a baby's first cold

 A useful article if you are experiencing your baby's first common cold.
-Read more.........
+Read More...

-Disclaimer: The information on this Web site is designed for educational purposes only and should not be considered as clinical advice.
+Disclaimer: The information on this website is designed for educational purposes only and should not be considered as clinical advice.
 Do not use this information to diagnose or treat any health problems or illnesses without consulting your LMC or medical practitioner.
 Please do consult your LMC or medical practitioner with any questions or concerns you might have regarding your or your baby's health.